 Project managers know all too well that a significant portion of their day is spent communicating or collaborating.
 This means that clear communication and collaboration is arguably the most critical skill that a project manager should possess.
 PMI reports that almost 30% of all projects that fail can be directly tied to poor communication.
 This means that project progression, the quality of deliverables, and effective resource utilization will rely heavily on the project manager's communication and collaboration skills.
 The ability to use project collaboration tools to communicate with all stakeholders in a timely and routine manner makes it possible to maintain an effortless dialogue.
 It also requires a project manager to be trustworthy, transparent, and objective at all times.

 The ability to anticipate, identify, and plan for potential risks is an essential skill and one that requires absolute focus and attention to detail.
-Project managers and their teams must be able to be situationally aware in order to see tasks and activities from different angles.
+Project managers and their teams must be situationally aware in order to see tasks and activities from different angles.
 In doing so, a project manager can recognize changes before they become risk points and develop risk strategies that are proactive rather than reactive.
 As a result, companies can prevent financial loss and other negative effects before they even begin, rather than stemming the tide of an ongoing loss.
 If a project manager does not possess this skill, or the skill is not well-developed, there can be disastrous consequences for both the project and the organization as a whole.

 Time is always in short supply when managing projects, yet it is something project managers continually have on their minds.
 Because tasks seldom go according to schedule, with only 52% of projects completed on time, according to PMI, the ability to quickly identify the status of tasks and make fast, calculated decisions around resource allocation is an essential and desirable skill.
 When put to good use, effective time management can greatly improve a company’s margins over time by better utilizing resources.